Console Commands and Jobs

 We focus on c5

-commands primarily here (type concrete/bin/concrete5 list c5
+commands primarily here (type concrete/bin/concrete list c5

 to see them).
 Other namespaces are: